-Based on our current operating plans, we expect our existing resources will fund our planned operating expenses into the first quarter of 2024, which is less than twelve months from the date of this Annual Report.
-Accordingly, our financial statements have been prepared on a going concern basis, which contemplates the continuity of operations, realization of assets and the satisfaction of liabilities and commitments in the ordinary course of business.
-We will need substantial additional capital to operate our business and continue our development activities.
+Our consolidated financial statements have been prepared on a going concern basis, which contemplates the continuity of operations, realization of assets and the satisfaction of liabilities and commitments in the ordinary course of business.
+As a result of the Private Placement described in Part II, Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations, we may also receive up to an additional \$105.0 million in tranche financing in a second and a third closing of the Private Placement, subject to achieving specified clinical development milestones and volume weighted average share price levels and trading volume conditions, and an additional \$45.5 million assuming the exercise of all Common Warrants issued in the initial closing of the Private Placement.
+There is no assurance that the milestones required to complete the second and third closings of the Private Placement will be satisfied or that the Common Warrants will be exercised.
+We can also provide no assurance that other funding will be available to us, will be obtained on terms favorable to us or will provide us with sufficient funds to meet our objectives.
 If we are unable to raise such capital, or if we are unable to do so on acceptable terms, we will be forced to significantly alter our business strategy, substantially curtail our current operations, or liquidate and cease operations altogether.
 For example, we are currently unable to continue our clinical development of tegoprubart for people with ALS without additional financing, and we can provide no assurances that we will be able to obtain financing on acceptable terms or at all.